csvpath/csvpath/docs/variables.md

 Note that a variable's name and tracking value are strings.
 If you request a variable with a boolean tracking value that looks like `@empty.True`, the value will nevertheless be found.
 This often happens when using `count()` or another bool producing function.

+## Qualifiers

+Qualifiers are words appended to variable names after a dot.
+They modify -- or qualify -- how the variable works.
+The functionality of qualifiers on variables is essentially the same as for the other match components.
+You can <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>read about qualifiers here</a>.

-The interaction of variables and their qualifiers can be complex.
+The interaction of variables and their qualifiers can be significant.
 That is particularly true in variable assignment.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.
-As, of course, if you don't need the nuance, you can just do simpler assignments.
+As, of course, if you don't need the nuance of qualifiers, you don't need to use them.

-_Note: as of Aug 2024 there is a grammar problem that may keep variables from being used as an existence test all on their own.
-In that situation use the `exists()` function as a work-around until this bug is fixed.
-The problem should not be seen in using the when operator (`->`)._

-## Qualifiers
+### Onmatch
 Variables can take an `onmatch` qualifier to indicate that the variable should only be set when the row matches all parts of the path.

+### Onchange
 A variable can also take an `onchange` qualifier to make its assignment only match when its value changes.
 In the usual case, a variable assignment always matches, making it not a factor in the row's matching or not matching.
 With `onchange` the assignment can determine if the row fails to match the csvpath.

+### Asbool
 A variable value can be treated as a boolean (Python bool) by using the `asbool` qualifier.
 Without `asbool` a variable used alone is an existence test.

 Note, too, that a variable with `asbool` that is assigned a value will return matching, or not, based on interpreting the assigned value as a bool.
 Without the `asbool` qualifier the assignment operation always allows the row to match, regardless of the value assigned.